glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-there's a tiny function in Pillow called `putpalette()` that's somewhat underdocumented.
+there's a tiny function in Pillow called `putpalette()` that's somewhat underdocumented, but this works for me in Pillow 6.0

-I'm including the code here as this is method that worked for me, and hopefully works for someone else.
 ---
 .righthead[Image.putpalette()]
 <BR>